The Best Shopify Alternatives to Unleash your eCommerce

 Salesforce Commerce Cloud and Adobe Commerce, formerly known as Magento, are heavyweight enterprise solutions.
 Their focus on large-scale businesses may not align with the needs of smaller e-commerce ventures and their high costs can be prohibitive for businesses operating on a tighter budget.

 Their complexity and robust features might be overkill for some businesses.
 They have a massively steep learning curve, they require extensive time and resources for setup and customization and in our experience, merchants soon feel underwhelmed or disappointed after the migration, an often nightmarish process.
-(Unless of course, you enlist an experienced ecommerce agency to lend a hand).
+(Unless you enlist an experienced eCommerce agency to lend a hand).

 PrestaShop